 While in Monteverde, we discovered that it's actually quite hard to leave the cloud forest.
 We wanted to go to the beaches of the Nicoya peninsula but all of the public buses involved long journeys with multiple changes.
 Nor was there a car hire place in Monteverde and it would cost $100 for a car rental company to drop a car off there for us to return to San José.
 We decided to spend the $100 on two tickets on one of the tourist minibuses to Tamarindo and the roads were so bad, we were glad we weren't driving.

-Our hotel, El Sabanero Eco Lodge, was about 10 miles outside Tamarindo.
-Its main selling point is its amazing infinity pool, but the lodge was a nice place to hang out too.
-The rooms are small cabins, but not as pretty or well kitted out as at Campo Verde.
+El Sabanero Eco Lodge, was about 10 miles outside Tamarindo.
+Its main selling point is the amazing infinity pool, but the lodge was a nice place to hang out too.
+The rooms are small cabins, but not as well kitted out as at Campo Verde.
 I liked the cabins, though, even if it was a little disconcerting to wake up one night and find the cabin completely surrounded by a herd of cows!
 Don't come here without a car though; taxis into town are expensive and the buses are unreliable.

 It is only about 100 miles from Tamarindo to Mal País, right down at the bottom of the Nicoya peninsula, but it took us most of the day to drive it.
 We drove to Playa Samara via the 'fast' (i.e. paved) roads and then went the scenic route for the rest of the journey, which involved almost no paved roads, lots of steep hills and several river crossings.
 But it was an adventure and the views were stunning!
 We were able to stop at a number of different beaches, and I really would recommend the drive — in dry season, of course.